scottmilton1/two-square-cipher/README.md

 # two-square-cipher
-Implementation of the two-square cipher (aka double Playfair).
+Implementation of the two-square cipher (aka double Playfair) in Python 3.